colaorange/daily-money-one-i18n/PROMPT.md

 ### ChatGPT prompt to help me translate resources:

- * Translate the Markdown after %%%%%%%%%% into {{language}}, include the link label and header, but , but keeping "Daily Money", "Daily Money One", "Google", "Google Drive" in English, don't ignore any YouYube link:
+ * Translate all the English Markdown after %%%%%%%%%% into {{language}}, include the link label and header, but , but keeping "Daily Money", "Daily Money One", "Google", "Google Drive" in English, don't ignore any YouYube link:
  %%%%%%%%%%

  {{content}}